Advanced Text Resizing

 Using ES6 modules natively.

-This is the method that this page you are reading now loads the scripts.
+This is the method by which the page you are reading now loads the scripts.

-1. Grab the source by either using NPM, grabbing a ZIP file or cloning the enable source code from github.
+- Grab the source by either using NPM, grabbing a ZIP file, or cloning the enable source code from GitHub.

-2. If you want to load the module as a native ES6 module, copy js/modules/textZoomEvent.js , and css/textZoomEvent.css from the repo and put them in the appropriate directories in your project (all JS files must be in the same directory).
+from the repo and put them in the appropriate directories in your project (all JS files must be in the same directory). -

-3. Load the CSS in the head of you document:
+Load the CSS in the head of your document:

 <html> <head> ... <link rel="stylesheet" href="path-to/css/textZoomEvent.css" > ... </head> <body> ... </body> </html>

-4. Load your scripts using the follwing code (NOTE: you must use <script type="module">):
+Load your scripts using the following code (NOTE: you must use

-<script type="module"> import textZoomEvent from "path-to/textZoomEvent.js" textZoomEvent.init(); </script>
+):<script type="module"> import textZoomEvent from "path-to/textZoomEvent.js" textZoomEvent.init(); </script>

 Using ES4

-Just do the same as the ES6 method, except you should get the JavaScript files from the js/modules/es4 directory instead of the js/modules/:
+Just do the same as the ES6 method, except you should get the JavaScript files from thejs/modules/es4

 <script src="path-to/es4/textZoomEvent.js"></script>